What is it?

 - We use the model called Mask R-CNN with the inception backbone as it offers decent speed with satisfactory accuracy in detections.
-You can find the weights of other pre-trained models here.
 Any model with “Masks” as the output is compatible with our application.

 - We analyze monitored footage frame by frame.
 In the preparation stage, we divide the first frame of the footage into a grid of squares.
 We use the same grid for the whole of the footage as it’s quite safe to assume that the size of frames won’t change over time.

 - Then we detect all objects belonging to the class called “person,” or in non-nerdy English – we find all the people visible in the frame.

 - Once we know where the people are, meaning that we know their exact pixel locations as well as the coordinates of the bounding boxes of each person, we can assign them to the closest square on the grid.
 To be exact, we compare distances between the centers of bounding boxes and the centers of squares in the grid.

 - When we find that a single square is occupied by 3 or more persons, which is of course only an arbitrary parameter that can be modified, we mark silhouettes of those persons with a red mask.